specsolutions/specsync-for-tfs-documentation/compatibility.md

 # Compatibility

-## Supported TFS systems <a id="supported-tfs-systems"></a>
+## Supported Azure DevOps systems <a id="supported-tfs-systems"></a>

-SpecSync for Azure DevOps might work with other TFS installations as well, but it has been tested with the following configurations:
+SpecSync for Azure DevOps might work with other Azure DevOps or TFS installations as well, but it has been tested with the following configurations:

-* Azure DevOps \(Visual Studio Team Services, VSTS, VSO\)
+* Azure DevOps Services \(Visual Studio Team Services, VSTS, VSO\)
+* Azure DevOps Server 2019
 * Team Foundation Server 2017
 * Team Foundation Server 2015 Update 3
 * Team Foundation Server 2013 Update 1 \(up to SpecSync v1.3\)